MOEAFramework/Hypervolume/README.md

 **Newer versions of the MOEA Framework, starting with version 3.4, include a significantly faster hypervolume implementation.
 This project is being archived and may not receive further updates.**

 This project contains a collection of open-source codes for computing the hypervolume of a Pareto set.
 The codes may have been modified from their original sources in order to standardize their interfaces.
+Please refer to the documentation and license information included with each implementation for additional details.

+The setup instructions below show how to compile and configure each implementation with the [MOEA Framework](http://www.moeaframework.org).
-All codes posted here are compatible with the [MOEA Framework](http://www.moeaframework.org).
-Refer to section 10.1 in the MOEA Framework Beginner's Guide for additional information on using external hypervolume calculators.
+Refer to section 10.1 in the MOEA Framework Beginner's Guide for additional information.

 ## WFG Setup